skenderidis/terraform_lab/lab-1/README.md

 ## Section 1 - Terraform installation

 The first step is to identify the appropriate Terraform package for your system and download it as a zip archive.
-In this lab we will be using an Ubuntu 20.04 system.
 Use the link below to download the Terraform package on the home directory.
 After downloading Terraform, unzip the package.
-Terraform runs as a single binary named terraform.
-Any other files in the package can be safely removed.

 ```